melomark/readme/README.md

 **Inclusive > Exclusive:** You can't say 'you can't play.'
 Bringing people together enriches the environment for problem solving by giving everyone a voice.

-**You Can Be Both Kind and Fierce:** Passion and argument is acceptable and encouraged but is limited to the subject at hand and should never get personal.
+**You Can Be Both Kind and Fierce:** Passion and argument are both acceptable and encouraged but should only be limited to the subject at hand and should never get personal.

 **Team Comes First:** I am committed to helping us become a higher performing team.
 I expect high performance and will perform my best to remove any impediments that will interfere with us meeting our commitments.